Acetate disc: Black and dance music

 In the dance music world, DJs cut new or otherwise special tracks on acetates, in order to test crowd response and find potential hits.
 This practice started as early as in the 1960s in Jamaica, between soundsystems, as a way of competing and drawing bigger crowds.
 These discs are known as dubplates.
 Dubplates were used by reggae soundsystems worldwide, and later adopted by producers of various dance music genres, most notably drum and bass and dubstep.
 Trading dubplates between different DJs is an important part of DJ culture.
 Actual acetate dubplates are declining in popularity, and being increasingly replaced by CDs and vinyl emulation software for reasons of weight, durability and overall cost.

 Value

 Due to their rarity, some acetates can command high prices at auction.
-Brian Epstein's collection of Beatles acetates fetched between $1,000 and $10,000 per disc, a rare one even reached £77,500 at auction.
-An acetate from The Velvet Underground, containing music that would later appear on their first album The Velvet Underground & Nico, sold on eBay in 2006 for $25,200.
+Brian Epstein's collection of Beatles acetates fetched between $1,000 and $10,000 per disc, with a rare one reaching £77,500 at auction.
+An acetate from The Velvet Underground, containing music that would later appear on their first album The Velvet Underground & Nico, sold in 2006 for $25,200.
 An acetate of Elvis Presley's "That's All Right" sold for $82,393.60 in 2013.
-The only known copy of Presley's first recording—a 78 rpm acetate from 1953 featuring "My Happiness" backed with "That's When Your Heartaches Begin"—sold for $300,000 at a Graceland auction.
+The only known copy of Presley's first recording—a 78 rpm acetate from 1953 featuring "My Happiness" backed with "That's When Your Heartaches Begin"—sold for $300,000 at a Graceland auction in 2015.